Written by: Donald Peckover

 On one recent project we lightly “toasted” the wood, leaving much of the natural wood grain exposed.
 Finished with a natural oil this achieves a similar low-maintenance cladding, but with slightly less protection than is offered by a full layer of char.

 The last and most important step is the finishing.
 We use a natural tung oil, which can be found at Home Depot or at your local paint store.
 The natural finish coats the wood and protects it for the long term as well as during construction.
 The oil keeps the char from splintering and turning to dust during cutting, drilling, and installation – much safer for the workers.
 The oil also prevents the char from rubbing off, maintaining a smooth finish over time and ensuring your clothes and fingertips remain clean.

 “... and why should I care?”

 While Shou-Sugi Ban siding has a lot of “sweat equity” built into it, the longevity and low maintenance of the cladding material over time means fewer costs and headaches down the road.
 Natural resistance to fire, vermin, and decay means lower need for replacement.
 Natural oil finishes don’t need yearly re-applications.
-Overall, Shou-Sugi Ban is one of SUSTAINABLE.TO Architecture + Building’s favourite materials, and we would be happy to speak with you about installing it on your home or structure.
+Overall, Shou-Sugi Ban is one of Sustainable’s favourite materials, and we would be happy to speak with you about installing it on your home or structure.